Skip to content

 Architect Decision

 Platform Events are for custom business events (“Order Shipped,” “Approval Completed”).
 CDC is for replicating data changes to external systems.
-Do not use CDC as a substitute for integration middleware — it broadcasts all changes, which can create high message volumes that external systems must filter.
+Do not use CDC as a substitute for integration middleware.
+It broadcasts all changes, which can create high message volumes that external systems must filter.

 Governor Limits Every CTA Must Know